-- b.
-Introducing in IFRS S1 and IFRS S2, transitional reliefs from some disclosure requirements when those Standards are first applied.
-The ARWG requires reporting entities in Nigeria to apply the following transition reliefs; - Climate-first reporting- entities are allowed to disclose information on only climate-related risks and opportunities in the first annual reporting period in which that entity applies IFRS S1. - Scope 3 GHG emissions-provides a transition relief in the first annual reporting period from disclosing Scope 3 GHG emissions.
+The following transitional reliefs as provided in IFRS S1 and IFRS S2 allow entities to deviate from some disclosure requirements when the standards are first applied.
+The ARWG requires reporting entities in Nigeria to apply the following transition reliefs;

+• Climate-first reporting- entities are allowed to disclose information on only climate-

+- related risks and opportunities in the first annual reporting period in which that entity applies IFRS S1. - Scope 3 GHG emissions-provides a transition relief in the first annual reporting period from disclosing Scope 3 GHG emissions.
 Further guidance will be issued by the ARWG/FRC on scope 3 GHG emissions. - Timing of reporting- in the first annual reporting period, IFRS S1 permits entities to report their annual sustainability-related financial disclosures after they publish their related financial statements, along with their half-year financial reports.
-Reporting

-- entities in Nigeria are allowed to issue the sustainability report as a standalone report. - comparative reporting-if an entity decides to apply the relief to disclose information on only climate-related risks and opportunities in the first annual reporting period, then it does not need to provide comparative information about its sustainability-related risks and opportunities apart from climate in its second year. - GHG Protocol-IFRS S2 allows an entity already using a different measurement method to continue to use that method in the first year it applies IFRS S2.
-Reporting entities in Nigeria are also allowed to continue to use the different measurement method beyond the first year if there is evidence that it aligns significantly with the GHG Protocol.
+Reporting entities in Nigeria are allowed to issue the first sustainability report as a standalone report under ISSB's sustainability reporting framework. - comparative reporting-if an entity decides to apply the relief to disclose information on only climate-related risks and opportunities in the first annual reporting period, then it does not need to provide comparative information about its sustainability-related risks and opportunities apart from climate in its second year. - GHG Protocol-IFRS S2 allows an entity already using a different measurement method to continue to use that method in the first year it applies IFRS S2.
+Reporting entities in Nigeria are also allowed to continue to use the different measurement methods beyond the first year if there is evidence that it aligns significantly with the GHG Protocol.